ConzorKingKong/conazon-cart/README.md

 - /cart

+GET - get all active carts for user PROTECTED

-POST - Add items to cart
+POST - create new cart/item combo PROTECTED

 {"product_id": INT, "quantity": INT}

+PATCH - mark all active items as purchased PROTECTED (This is very illegal and will be changed later to take a userId and be done by the checkout microservice)

+DELETE - delete all active cart/item combos for user PROTECTED

 - /cart/{id}

-GET - Returns cart id entry
+GET - Returns cart id entry (see if cart/item combo is active or inactive) PROTECTED

-PATCH - Updates item in cart
+PATCH - Updates item quantity in cart PROTECTED

 {"quantity": INT}

 DELETE - Deletes item from cart (sets status to deleted)

-- /cart/user/{id}

-GET - get all active items in users cart

-PUT - Move all active cart items to purchased after purchase